 10. Even a note or text matters

-Part of good communication is simply letting your partner know that they’re on your mind, and that you care about them.
+Part of the relationship communication skills is simply letting your partner know that they’re on your mind, and that you care about them.
 Text them throughout the day to find out how their day is going, and let them know they were on your mind.
 You can even go old school and leave them a note.

-Good communication isn’t a one time thing – it’s an ongoing process of learning to communicate more clearly and express yourself, while listening to your partner’s thoughts and needs.
-Weave these communication techniques into your daily life and your relationship will definitely benefit.
+Effective communication between couples isn’t a one-time thing – it’s an ongoing process of learning to communicate more clearly and express yourself while listening to your partner’s thoughts and needs.
+Weave these relationship or marriage communication exercises into your daily life and your bond will definitely benefit.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.